blackheaven/WeakAndUselessHaskellForNothing/README.md

 ```

 #### Currying and partial application
-Each time you apply a type to a parameterized type its
+Each time we apply a type to a parameterized type its
 [*Kind* changes](#kinds-of-types-and-kinds).
 A parameterized type take only one parametric type and generate either a
 concrete type or an other parameterized type.